cglavin50/linkedin-crawler/README.md

 **Backend**
 - Link up to the DB after creation
-- Start building out framework for REST endpoints
+- Build out endpoints (REST, need to change tsconfig start script as well)

 **Frontend**
 - Need to start with a basic page that can display the DB (forwarded from backend)